 Simultaneously, the Contractor shall draw up calculation of services price based on the grades (reimbursement rates) for the Contractor’s specialists for this type of works and planned periods of services rendering.
 The mentioned documents shall be forwarded to the Principal within 1 month after the Application approval.

-Stage 5 The Principal shall review the Technical Assignment to the Application, the services price calculations and the performance periods and, in case of no reproof, shall send the Work-Order specifying the agreed price of services and enclosing the approved Technical Assignment.
+Stage 4The Principal shall review the Technical Assignment to the Application, the services price calculations and the performance periods and, in case of no reproof, shall send the Work-Order specifying the agreed price of services and enclosing the approved Technical Assignment.
 The application review time shall take up to 2 weeks.

-Stage 6.The Contractor (if required) shall sign agreements with the Russian subcontractors.
+Stage 5.The Contractor (if required) shall sign agreements with the Russian subcontractors.
 The time for drawing up the agreements shall take up to 4,0 months after receiving the letter-order and approved technical Assignment.
 After that the Contractor shall start work performance.